Croisière du Grand Hiver: Background

-The Glorious First of June had ended on a strategic success for the French Navy, but on the tactical level, the fleet had suffered its greatest loss since the Battle of La Hogue.

-At the end of the year, the National Convention ordered that a squadron under contre-amiral Jean François Renaudin, recently promoted for his defence of at the Glorious First of June, ferry ammunition from Brest to Toulon.
-This squadron comprised six ships of the line, three frigates and one corvette.
-Vice-amiral Villaret-Joyeuse was to sail the fleet of Brest out to escort Renaudin in the Bay of Biscay, cruise these waters for a fortnight, and then return to Brest while sending a 6-ship and 3-frigate strong squadron to Guadeloupe.

-The fleet was in bad shape, with ships in disrepair and lacking food.
-After several attempts, the fleet departed on 24 December 1794.
+The Glorious First of June fought on 1 June 1794 had ended on a strategic success for the French Navy, but on the tactical level it had suffered its greatest defeat since the Battles of Barfleur and La Hogue.
+In late 1794, the National Convention ordered a squadron under Counter-admiral Jean François Renaudin, who had been recently promoted for his defence of during the Glorious First of June, to transport ammunition from Brest to Toulon.
+Renaudin's squadron consisted of six ships of the line, three frigates and one corvette.
+Vice-admiral Louis Thomas Villaret de Joyeuse was ordered to sail his fleet out of Brest to escort Renaudin in the Bay of Biscay, cruise the bay for a fortnight, and then return to Brest while sending a squadron of six ships of the line and three frigates to Guadeloupe.
+Villaret's fleet was in poor shape, with many of his ships in a state of disrepair and lacking supplies.
+Following several unsuccessful attempts, the fleet departed on 24 December 1794.

-Expedition
+Campaign

 During the manoeuvers for the departure of the fleet, the 110-gun Républicain broke her anchor cable and, at 17:30, before she could set sails, she touched Mingant rock.
 Before manoeuvers could be attempted, she began to sustain damage to her hull and take in water.
 Despite throwing her guns overboard she proved impossible to refloat and settled on the rock as water flooded into her hull.
 As her boats had been damaged or torn off it was impossible to evacuate, and with the heavy sea it was not until 9:00 the next day that arrived on the scene and could send boats over to rescue the crew.
-Eventually, only 10 men drowned, while the rest were rescued.

-The also broke her cables, but managed to reach the open sea, followed by the frigate Vertu.
+Eventually, only 10 men drowned, while the rest were rescued. also broke her cables, but managed to reach the open sea, followed by the frigate Vertu.
 In the afternoon of the 29th, the 35 ships of the fleet regrouped off Camaret-sur-Mer, and set sail the next day.